Anik-Webstar/swiftbanker_app/README.md

 npm run dev
 Access the application in your browser at: http://localhost:5173

+---

+## How to Run

+1. Clone the repository
+2. Follow backend setup from `SwiftBanker-Backend/`
+3. Follow frontend setup from `SwiftBanker-Frontend/vite-project/`
+4. Use separate terminals to run frontend and backend
+5. Ensure `.env` file exists in the backend with valid credentials

+---

 ## Project Author
 Aniket Sengupta
 B.Tech in Electronics and Communication Engineering